Fiddlehead Festival 2014 Best Salsa Competition, 2nd Place

 On January 13, the Kruszewskis will celebrate their seventh year at the inn.
 Joe and his son, a landscape architect, worked on the site for nearly two years after the opening.
 Making this retirement project profitable is still a challenge.
 “Seven years, and we’re still learning and probably still didn’t make money,” says Joe.
 “We had no experience running an inn and running a restaurant, but seven years on we’re still here.”

-If fans of the Polish buffet have any say, there will be many more to come.
+If fans of the Polish buffet have any write my essay for me say, there will be many more to come.

 Chopin Restaurant at Matterhorn Inn, 248 Route 100, West Dover, 464-4676.matterhorninnvt.com